CrosswaveOmega/helldiversplanettable/src/index.md

 ### Some notes.

-A planet's "Front" is determined by if that planet is connected to a Terminid or Automaton controlled planet via supply line chain.
+A planet's "Front" is based on if that planet is connected to a Terminid or Automaton controlled planet via supply line chain.

 Human front planets merely mean that the planet is not connected to an adversarial faction.